gcampobello/ICARUS-LEO/docs/ICARUS-LEO-UserGuide.md

 any field and download the modified file from *Output*.
 This is the simplest way to prepare variants of a scenario.

-Only files generated by the builder can be loaded.
+Only files generated by the builder can be loaded, including those generated by earlier versions.
 Files edited by hand may not be read correctly.

+After loading, a message next to the *Load* button reports the outcome.
+If some values in the file cannot be restored, for example an option that the builder no longer offers, the message turns orange and lists them: the configuration you download will differ from the file on those points.
+Parameters that have no effect in the current version are ignored and listed in the message as well.
-After loading, check the preview in *Output* before downloading.
+Check the preview in *Output* before downloading.

 ## 9. Sending your request